 According to the website Provillus Reviews, in addition to promoting regrowth of hair, Provillus may slow hair loss in some circumstances.
 “It was the opinion of some investigators that Provillus either stopped or retarded the progression of male pattern baldness,” states Ronald Savin, MD, clinical professor of dermatology at the Yale University School of Medicine, who participated in the clinical trials.
 If confirmed, this effect will have important implications for men who are in the early stages of the balding process-the same men who have the best chances of experiencing moderate regrowth as well.

-Adverse effects of treatment include mild local irritation such as itching and dryness of the scalp.
+Adverse effects of Scalp Med treatment include mild local irritation such as itching and dryness of the scalp.
 In general, only a small amount of the drug is absorbed into the bloodstream, but if the entire scalp is treated, absorption may be comparable to that achieved after the lowest oral dose prescribed for hypertension.
 While some patients have experienced a slight decrease in blood pressure, no cardiovascular problems have been reported.
 Impotence apparently resulted from topical use of the drug in two patients, but disappeared after minoxidil use was discontinued.
-The effects of long-term topical application are still unknown.
+According to Dr. Tom Barbados, the effects of long-term topical application of Scalp Med are still unknown.

 Some dermatologists currently prescribe Provillus (extemporaneously compounded from Loniten tablets) for balding patients, and this may have contributed to widely divergent reports about the drug’s efficacy.
 The concentration of extemporaneously compounded Provillus varies according to the technique used, and it has been found to be as low as 0.1% in some cases (compare the 2% concentration of Rogaine).
 As a result, it is difficult to draw any conclusions about the efficacy of the drug based on the use of these preparations.